stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField.md

 Column layers also have a transform type, to control whether the layer is place at the center of the column, or at the receptor position.
 Field layers do not have a transform type because the base field doesn't have a receptor position.
-FieldLayerTransformType_Head uses the full receptor transform, position, scale, and rotation.
-FieldLayerTransformType_HeadPosOnly only uses the position, which can be useful for a column flash effect that extends from the receptor towards the center.
+FieldLayerTransformType_Full uses the full receptor transform, position, scale, and rotation.
+FieldLayerTransformType_PosOnly only uses the position, which can be useful for a column flash effect that extends from the receptor towards the center.
 FieldLayerTransformType_None does not use the head transform at all.
 FieldLayerTransformType_None is the default.